goauthentik/authentik/website/integrations/services/nextcloud/index.md

 Create a group for each different level of quota you want users to have.
 Set a custom attribute, for example called `nextcloud_quota`, to the quota you want, for example `15 GB`.

-Afterwards, create a custom SAML Property Mapping with the name `SAML NextCloud Quota`.
+Afterwards, create a custom SAML Property Mapping with the name `SAML Nextcloud Quota`.
 Set the _SAML Name_ to `nextcloud_quota`.
 Set the _Expression_ to `return user.group_attributes().get("nextcloud_quota", "1 GB")`, where `1 GB` is the default value for users that don't belong to another group (or have another value set).

 ## Admin Group

-To give authentik users admin access to your NextCloud instance, you need to create a custom Property Mapping that maps an authentik group to "admin".
-It has to be mapped to "admin" as this is static in NextCloud and cannot be changed.
+To give authentik users admin access to your Nextcloud instance, you need to create a custom Property Mapping that maps an authentik group to "admin".
+It has to be mapped to "admin" as this is static in Nextcloud and cannot be changed.

 Create a SAML Property mapping with the SAML Name "http://schemas.xmlsoap.org/claims/Group" and this expression: